chiachang100/BuildingAppsWithFlutter/README.md

-# LearningFlutter
+# Building Beautiful Native Apps with Flutter
-Learning Flutter to build beautiful native apps on iOS and Android from a single codebase.
+Building beautiful native apps on iOS and Android from a single codebase with Flutter.